cwhui1001/MyToDo/README.md

 # MyToDo
-Your Personal Note Taking App
+**Your Personal Note Taking App**
-The MyToDo App is a simple and efficient task management application that helps users organize and track their daily tasks, reminders, and priorities.
+<p>The MyToDo App is a simple and efficient task management application that helps users organize and track their daily tasks, reminders, and priorities.</p>

 ## Features